-Those in a certain tax bracket ($137,700 as of 2020) are not required to contribute towards Social Security.
-The exemption does not apply to Medicare and those in the higher tax bracket are still responsible for paying the Medicare tax.
+Those in a certain tax bracket ($142,800 as of 2021) are not required to contribute towards Social Security.
+The exemption does not apply to Medicare; those in the higher tax bracket are still responsible for paying the Medicare tax.

 Pay attention to your paycheck

-It’s important that you regularly track your paystub with your employer.
+It’s important that you regularly track your paystub with your employer, particularly because of the temporary end-of-year changes.
 Calculate the dollar amount that you expect to see withheld every paycheck and make sure that the numbers are accurate.
 Mistakes happen, so it’s important to track things closely.
 Make sure you aren’t overpaying or underpaying for FICA each paycheck.